 In our Tokyo Vegan Guide, we covered the 10 Best Vegan Restaurants in Tokyo where you can find tasty plant-based foods like vegan ramen, vegan burgers, and vegan curry, but if you have a more adventurous palate, try shojin ryori.
 While the ascetic life of abstinence isn’t for everyone, you’ll find that shojin ryori, Japanese Buddhist cuisine, is a diverse cuisine full of flavors, textures, and aromas.

 Shojin ryori refers to the food that is served in Buddhist temples and eaten by Buddhist monks and nuns across Japan.
-Adhering to the tenants of Zen Buddhism, shojin ryori is 100% vegan, made without killing any living beings and without animal products.
-This uniquely Japanese style of cooking has since evolved, and the term can now be used to refer to any type of Japanese-style vegan cuisine, though you don’t have to be vegan to enjoy it.
+Adhering to the tenants of Zen Buddhism, shojin ryori is 100% vegetarian and sometimes vegan, made without killing any living beings and without animal products.
+This uniquely Japanese style of cooking has since evolved, and the term can now be used to refer to any type of Japanese-style vegetarian cuisine, though you don’t have to be vegetarian to enjoy it.

 5. Komaki Syokudo